microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/cli.md

 mcdev open
 ```

-**Note**: This will look for the port that 'microclimate-portal' is on and open it.
+**Note**: This looks for the port that 'microclimate-portal' is on and opens it.

 ### Update